 I reached Samboan town proper in less than 30 minutes.
-I was walking under the scorch when Kuya Arnold approached me and offered a ride to 4 waterfalls including Ponong Lake for ₱500.
+I was walking under the scorch when Kuya Arnold approached me, and then offered a ride to 4 waterfalls including Ponong Lake for ₱500.
 I asked other drivers too, and it seemed that they had standardized the rate.
 That wasn’t a bad price.
-The downside however is, I was alone.
-It would be perfect if I have someone with me to share the fee [and the experience] with.
+The downside, however, is that I was alone.
+It would be perfect if I had someone with me to share the expenses with, as well as the experience.

-I went back to Kuya Arnold and started our ride to Dao Falls.
+I went back to Kuya Arnold, and then started our ride to Dao Falls.

 We still had to travel more than 10 minutes from the highway to reach the drop off point of Dao Falls.
-Caretakers asked ₱20 for entrance fee and assigned every guests a mandatory guide.
-I asked if it would be fine if I don’t get a guide, however, they insisted that I should get one.
+Caretakers asked ₱20 for entrance fee and assigned every guest a mandatory guide.
+I asked if it okay not to get a guide, but they insisted that I should get one.

 Since I got no other option, I accepted the guide who was assigned to me.
-I did not let him carry my backpack – I knew I could not give him a decent amount.
+I did not let him carry my backpack because I knew I could not give him a decent amount.
 I just followed him in a very obvious pathway.
-Kuya Arnold, by the way, was left in the drop off point.
+Kuya Arnold, by the way, was left in the drop off area.

 We crossed a river, trekked along a muddy slope, and shook our way across a bamboo-made hanging bridge.

 I was completely awed when I finally had the glimpse of the waterfalls.
 The water slides peacefully through the slanting ravine, thus the plunge pool is shallow and calm.
-There wasn’t enough flat space for picnickers, however, with just a little tactic, then you’re all good.
+There wasn’t enough flat space for picnickers though.
+However, with just a little tactic, you can find a good place under any shade.